 *You can negotiate the format of your submissions, in response to the needs and priorities within your practice, and in line with contemporary professional practice habits.

 Programme Leader for MA Art & Design; Creative Education

 Sam Ingleson is a multimedia visual artist.
 Her art practice is centred in social engagement and participatory performances.
 Her core research themes are the exploration of creative space and engagement in the formation of artistic strategies that include makers and performers.
-Sam’s current interest is collaborating to developing board games that bring groups of people together to celebrate, learn or reflect.
-This has lead to the publication of a chapter in 'An artists approach to board games ', in: Moseley, A & Whitton, N (eds.), New traditional games for learning, A Case Book.
+Sam's current interest is collaborating to developing board games that bring groups of people together to celebrate, learn or reflect.
+This has led to the publication of the chapter, 'An artist's approach to board games ', in: Moseley, A & Whitton, N (eds.), New Traditional Games for Learning: A Case Book.

 Sam was previously the artistic director of Artists and Education (2003-2010), a company with a database of over 100 artists that devised, delivered, and evaluated artists’ residencies with young people.
 The company worked extensively in the North West with external partners including: Creative Partnerships, the Arts Council, and Salford and Manchester City Councils.

 Our graduates have exhibited successfully in a range of venues and biennales.
 Many graduates establish themselves within the local creative economy and develop a studio presence in the region and beyond.

 We encourage students to pursue an international profile and presence as soon as possible in support of their professional reputation.
 Opportunities via MediaCityUK will facilitate internationalisation of practice on individual terms.

 Many of our students succeed through related professions in: education, community development, healthcare environments or enterprise.
 Some graduates prefer to apply their creative practice to commissioning, consultancy or other professional outcomes.